martinherweg/craft-plugin-downloader/README.md

 # Usage
+The Script provides 3 commands.
+* `install <url>` Add Url to a Craft CMS Plugin github repo
+* `update` Update all Plugins added via this module
+* `all` Install all Plugins in the `"plugins"` array in your package.json

-You can also add these 3 commands to `scripts` in your package.json
+You can add these commands in the `scripts` part of your package.json for easier use.

 ```
 "scripts": {